rousarp/lab_obsah/_help/creating-a-club.md

 help_tags:
   - Vytvoření
 help_category:
-  - Clubs
+  - Kurzy projekty a skupiny
-  - Courses Projects and Clubs
+  - Skupiny
 ---
 1. After logging in, click My OpenLab in the main menu.
 Then click <strong>My Clubs</strong> on the right-hand menu.
 On the My Clubs page, click <strong>+ Create a Club</strong> at the top of the page.